cgfennelly/nc-news-backend/spec.md

 - Build function (/)
 - TDD for topic selection (/)
 - Build function (/)

-ERROR-HANDLING
-- validate the user input for sort_by and order
+- Error Handle: validate the user input for sort_by and order (/)

+## GET /api/articles/:article_id/comments ##
+- TDD for requesting articleID and receiving array of comments
+- Build function

+ERRORS
+- ensure BAD article_IDs can't be passed in
+- allow sql to deal with articl_id numbers that don't exist in db.

 ## FUTURE TASKS ##